 Co-investigators and key personnel assist the PI in fulfilling his/her responsibilities as outlined in the PI Responsibilities section of this document.
-For the purposes of this policy, the Downstate IRB follows the OHRP Investigator Responsibilities FAQs to determine who are investigators (or key personnel) for federally supported or conducted human research studies, whose involvement would include:
+For the purposes of this policy, the Downstate IRB follows the OHRP Investigator Responsibilities FAQs (Who are "investigators"?) to determine who are investigators (or key personnel), whose involvement would include: